miyamok/epsilonproofchecker/README.md

 ```
 (A -> P(eps x P(x))) -> A -> B(eps x(A -> P(x)))
 ```
-A proof to this formula is given in examples/ex23_independence_of_premise.proof .
+A proof to this formula is given in examples/ex23_independence_of_premise_eps.proof .
 ```
 (A -> P(eps x P(x))) -> A -> P(eps x (A -> P(x))) by C
 ```
 Notice that this formula is an instance of the critical axiom.
-Another example is a so-called Drinker's formula, which is often referred to as Drinker's paradox.
+Another example is a so-called Drinker's formula, which is often referred to as Drinker's paradox, and a proof is given as examples/ex24_drinkers_paradox.proof .
 ```
 ex x(P(x) -> all x P(x))
 ```